Alice C. Linsley

 It is clear from this review of the data that the classification of fossils as ape or human has been revised several times because the criterion of classification of human and ape has not been consistently applied.
 It is also clear that scientists interpret evidence through their preconceptions and are prone to seek the limelight in order to gain funding to continue their work.

 The evidence indicates that humans have been on the surface of the earth for millions of years and that a range of physical features from population to population has been the norm.
 Population specific features were likely enhanced because archaic people practiced endogamy (marriage within the clan).
-From 3 million years to the present, there was been a limited amount of physical changes in humans, but no change in the essence of humanity, and devotion to the theory of evolutionary branching of ape and human from a common ancestor simply isn’t supported by the data.
+From 3 million years to the present, there was been a limited amount of physical changes in humans, but no change in the essence of humanity, and devotion to the theory of evolutionary branching of ape and human from a common ancestor simply is not supported by the data.

-0 comments:
+No comments: